Simple steps to protect yourself

 COVID-19 antiviral medicines

-If you have had close contact with someone who has COVID-19
+If you have been exposed to someone who has COVID-19

-If you have had close contact with someone who has COVID-19, you are at increased risk of getting COVID-19.
-There are simple steps you can take to reduce the risk to others:
+If you live with or have spent a long time with someone who has COVID-19, you are at increased risk of getting COVID-19.

 For people with vision impairment